MaiSawAung/Termify/README.md

-# Termify-Termux
+# Termify
-🔮 Casting a Beautified Frog Your Termux Shell..
+🔮 Eyecandy For Your Shell Your Termux Shell..

 ### for zsh
 ```bash